mvoloskov/cosmopolite/README.md

 ## Usage

-1. Make your own repo, use this repo as a template
+1. Make your own repo using this repo as a template
 2. Go to `package.json` and change the `name` field.
 Let's say you changed it to `awesomeLib`
 3. Implement your library inside `src` folder
 4. Push changes.
 The `dist` folder will appear, there will be the `awesomeLib.js` file.
 This is your dist.